-Elizabeth Austen, as a rich woman, had options, she could have done the posher equivalent of what her mother-in-law Mrs Austen did: hire a wet nurse and banish her offspring to the nursery until they were “rational”, just before sending them off to school.
+As a rich woman, Elizabeth Austen had options, she could have done the posher equivalent of what her mother-in-law Mrs Austen did: hire a wet nurse and banish her offspring to the nursery until they were “rational”, just before sending them off to school.
 It was Elizabeth making the choice to be as involved as possible in her children’s education that made her a good mom in Jane’s eyes.

 “Moral education may be defined as helping children and young people to acquire a set of beliefs and values regarding what is right and wrong.
 This set of beliefs guides their intentions, attitudes and behaviors towards others and their environment.
 Moral education also helps children develop the disposition to act in accordance with such beliefs and values.
 More fundamentally, it encourages children to reflect on how they should behave and what sort of people they should be.
 For many people, these questions are linked to religious belief, but moral education programs treat religion and morality as conceptually distinct.”(J Mark Halstead, 2010 edition, The Encyclopedia of Cross-Cultural School Psychology)

-While Jane was religious– her father and eldest brother were clergymen (and another brother changed careers to become one later in life)– her idea of moral education was separate from religion and that wasn’t unusual during the Enlightenment.
-Maria Edgeworth, a contemporary and favorite author of Jane Austen, wrote Practical Education in 1798, which advised avoiding politics and religion in its principles of teaching children.
-The focus was on making education effective by ensuring that it wasn’t boring or too fatiguing for children.
+While Jane was religious, her father and eldest brother were clergymen (and another brother changed careers to become one later in life), her idea of moral education was separate from religion.
+That distinction wasn’t unusual during the Enlightenment era.
+Maria Edgeworth, a contemporary and favourite author of Jane Austen, wrote Practical Education in 1798, which advised avoiding politics and religion in its principles of teaching children (and wouldn’t the world be a better place if this principle stuck?).
+Maria’s focus was on making education effective by ensuring that it wasn’t boring or too fatiguing for children.

-Mothers were expected to provide a moral education because of the presumption that mothers loved and cared more for their children than anyone else — and a presumption that love for a child results in them loving you in return will make them more receptive to learning.
-But most of us, including Jane, recognized that this (mothers loving their children more than anyone else) wasn’t a universal truth.
-Perhaps even more so when and where marriage and motherhood wasn’t a matter of choice.
+Mothers were expected to provide a moral education because of the presumption that mothers loved and cared more for their children than anyone else combined with the presumption that love for a child will make them love you in return, thereby making them more receptive to learning.
+But most of us, including Jane, recognized that mothers loving their children more than anyone else wasn’t a universal truth.
+Perhaps even more so when and where marriage and motherhood weren’t a matter of choice.

 “She is poor; she has sunk from the comforts she was born to; and if she live to old age must probably sink more.
 Her situation should secure your compassion. […] To have you now, in thoughtless spirits, and the pride of the moment, laugh at her, humble her– and before her niece, too– and before others, many of whom (certainly some) would be entirely guided by your treatment of her.”Emma, Ch 43

-When a moral education is lacking the harm ripples out from the individual through their community; the higher one’s status, the larger one’s influence, the more important one’s morals become.
-And this was the audience jane was writing for.
+When a moral education is lacking the harm ripples out from the individual through their community.
+The higher one’s status, the larger one’s influence, and the more important one’s morals become.
+This was the social sphere that Jane was writing about and for.

 A big part of moral education is instilling discipline.
 When older children are poorly disciplined, Jane doesn’t fault the child’s personality or nature, but rather the parents for not doing their job.
 When her brother Charles and his wife left their girls at Godmersham for a month, Jane wrote to her brother Frank;